soilspectroscopy/ossl-manual/docs/060-neospectra_database.md

 Recent advances in hardware technology have enabled the development of handheld sensors with similar performance specifications as laboratory-grade near-infrared (NIR) spectrometers.

-We have compiled a hand-held NIR spectral library using the NeoSpectra Handheld NIR Analyzer developed by [Si-Ware](https://www.si-ware.com/).
+We have compiled a hand-held NIR spectral library (1350-2550 nm) using the NeoSpectra Handheld NIR Analyzer developed by [Si-Ware](https://www.si-ware.com/).
 Each scanner is fitted with Fourier-Transform technology based on the semiconductor Micro Electromechanical Systems (MEMS) manufacturing technique, promising accuracy, and consistency between devices.

 This library includes 2,106 distinct mineral soil samples scanned across 9 of these portable low-cost NIR spectrometers (indicated by serial no).
 2,016 of these soil samples were selected to represent the diversity of mineral soils found in the United States, and 90 samples were selected across Ghana, Kenya, and Nigeria.